Meadowlion/LM_ToolKit/README.md

 ONT's GPU Based Guppy Required (needs to be installed from ONT) version 4.2.2.

-if bioconda is not installed first install bioconda:
+if flye does not install during setup it is mostly likely because bioconda is not installed.
+Try to first install bioconda:
 ```
 sudo apt update
 sudo apt install curl